seamplex/feenox/README.markdown

 | Non-nerd friendliness             |       ✅        |      ✅      |      😐      |    ❌    |

-After analyzing the pros and cons of each alternative, at some point it should be evident that Markdown (plus friends) gives the best trade off.
-We can then perform a similar analysis for the options available in order to solve an engineering problem casted as a PDE, say by using a finite-element formulation:
+After analyzing the pros and cons of each alternative, at some point it should be evident that [Markdown][] (plus friends) gives the best trade off.
+We can then perform a similar analysis for the options available in order to solve an engineering problem casted as a partial differential equation, say by using a finite-element formulation:

 | Feature               | Desktop GUIs | Web frontends | FeenoX[2] | Libraries |
 |:----------------------|:------------:|:-------------:|:---------:|:---------:|